Experienced Trial Attorney will listen to your version of the facts

-William Stone (“Bill”) was born and raised in Chicago, Illinois, and attended the Chicago Public School System.
-As a trial lawyer, Bill has managed over 40 civil trials and injunction hearings, including more than 10 jury trials as "first chair."
-He specializes in personal and professional liability, insurance coverage, and defense, and has tried cases in both state and federal courts in Illinois and Indiana.
-Recently, Bill has focused on defending catastrophic personal injury and wrongful death cases with demands ranging from $16 to $18 million.
+William Stone (“Bill”) was born and raised in Chicago, Illinois, and is a graduate of the Chicago Public School System.
+As a trial lawyer, he has managed over 40 civil trials and injunction hearings, including more than 10 jury trials as first chair.
+His practice includes: personal injury, professional liability, insurance coverage, and he has tried cases in both state and federal courts in Illinois and Indiana.
+Recently, Bill has focused on prosecuting and defending catastrophic personal injury and wrongful death cases ranging from $16 to $18 million demands.
 He has also handled numerous personal injury and insurance coverage cases valued between $10 and $300 million through mediation, litigation, arbitration, and resolution before trial.
+He is the founding partner of Stone and Johnson Chtd. and the former named partner of Bullaro, Carton & Stone Chtd.

 Walsh Const.
 Co. of Illinois v.
 National Union Fire Ins.
 Co. of Pittsburgh, Pennsylvania, 153 F.3d 830, 1998 WL 557580, C.A.7 (Ill.), September 02, 1998 (No. 97-3059)